Missing teen Jayme Closs found alive three months after her parents were slain, police say

 Local, state and federal investigators began searching for the teen.
 Tips poured in as the girl's name rose to the top of the FBI's missing persons list and authorities offered a $50,000 reward for information leading to her recovery.

-Earlier Thursday, authorities had denied reports spreading on social media that Jayme had been found in southeastern Wisconsin after rumors circulated of a large police presence there.
+Earlier Thursday, authorities had denied reports spreading on social media that Jayme had been found in southeastern Wisconsin after rumours circulated of a large police presence there.
 Her relatives feared the worst.

-"There was rumors earlier today, and I prayed and prayed, and they come to not be true," another aunt, Sue Allard, told CBS affiliate WCCO.
+"There was rumours earlier today, and I prayed and prayed, and they come to not be true," another aunt, Sue Allard, told CBS affiliate WCCO.
 "And I just shut myself totally down.
 I thought today was going to be the day, and then I find out two hours later that she's found, and I just cannot believe this."

 When she learned that her niece was, in fact, safe, Allard said, she also cried tears of joy.